rixiobarrios/-js-dom-toc/readme.md

 <summary>Need a hint?</summary>

 1. First use a DOM method to retrieve or "get" the h1/h2 elements from the DOM by their class name.
-2. Then think about how you would use DOM manipluation to add the inner text of those headers to the `aside` element.
+2. Then think about how you would use DOM manipulation to add the inner text of those headers to the `aside` element.
 Hint: Try console.logging your DOM variables to see what is being retrieved!
 3. Remember that your Table of Contents should be created from DOM methods inside your `script.js` file, and that you should not directly edit your `index.html` file.
-4. **BIG HINT**: Read documentation on appending nodes [here](https://www.w3schools.com/jsref/met_node_appendchild.asp).
+4. **BIG HINT**: Read documentation on creating and appending nodes [here](https://www.w3schools.com/jsref/met_node_appendchild.asp).
 Focus on using the `createElement` and `appendChild` methods to create a `li`, set its inner text to the heading title, and append it to the right parent element.

 </details>